How Forgiveness Therapy Can Benefit Mental Health And Well-Being

 When you’ve experienced a challenging event, you may struggle to trust traditional therapy.
 Online therapy may allow you to obtain support from a safe, comfortable place.

 Studies show that online therapy is effective in treating long-term exposure to stress or traumatic stress.
 Additionally, a recent study found that 71% of participants found it preferable to traditional in-person counseling.
-If you want to try therapy online, consider reaching out to a professional on a therapy platform such as BetterHelp and speak to your therapist about forgiveness therapy as an option.
+If you want to try therapy online, consider reaching out to a professional on a therapy platform such as BetterHelp and speaking to your therapist about forgiveness therapy as an option.

 Takeaway

 A history of trauma or distressing events may impact your life negatively.
 These occurrences may make you feel unsafe, anxious, isolated, or depressed.
-Forgiving those who wounded you may help you move forward.
+Forgiving those who wounded you may help you move forward

 Explore mental health and healing in therapy